 No-kill Shelters Try to save 9 out of 10 Animals (NPR)

+No-kill shelters are allowed to kill 10% of their animals due to health issues.
 This statistic looks good, but hoping to save pets isn’t the same as what’s actually happening.

 Best Friends Animal Society started the movement to save all shelter animals decades ago.
 “It was 1984, and some said we were crazy.”
 (BFAS) Ironically, the doubters are the ones who do very little to reach this goal.